Outdoor Learning Experiences

 Outdoor Learning Experiences Director of Operations

-Hannah grew up in Madison, WI and learned to love the outdoors through many childhood camping trips to the Apostle Islands, tending backyard gardens and making art with her dad out of leaves, seeds, rocks and light.
-Shas an undergraduate degree in violin performance from Northwestern University and a Masters of Science in Environmental Humanities from the University of Utah.
+Hannah grew up in Madison, WI and learned to love the outdoors through many childhood camping trips to the Apostle Islands, tending backyard gardens and making art with her dad out of leaves, seeds, shadows and light.
+She has an undergraduate degree in violin performance from Northwestern University and a Masters of Science in Environmental Humanities from the University of Utah.
 During her masters work, she studied the relationship between the human and more-than-human worlds as well as our connection to place through the lens of literature, art, history, and philosophy.
 She has worked throughout the Intermountain West doing botanical field work and fire ecology, served as the assistant editor at the University of Utah Press, taught violin lessons and now plays music in her free time with a local band.
 She looks forward to sharing her interdisciplinary humanities perspective with students and educators to help us better understand our place in this place.

-Outdoor Learning Experiences Program Coordinators and Assistants
+Outdoor Learning Experiences Program Managers and Program Coordinators

 Jessamyn Biette

-Outdoor Learning Experiences Program Coordinator – Service
+Outdoor Learning Experiences Program Manager – AmeriCorps & Educator Development

-Outdoor Learning Experiences Program Coordinator – Service
+Outdoor Learning Experiences Program Manager – AmeriCorps & Educator Development

 Jessamyn moved to Jackson in January 2019 to work as a field instructor for Teton Science Schools and has served in a variety of roles in Field Education ever since.
 Throughout her childhood, she spent her summers hiking and camping in the forests of New England and Eastern Canada which helped her develop a connection to natural places at a young age.
 Jessamyn is a firm believer in the power of education and has pursued a career that allows her to connect hundreds of people to nature each year.
 Prior to living in Jackson, she spent a year and a half in the White Mountains of New Hampshire facilitating environmental education programming for both the Appalachian Mountain Club and Tin Mountain Conservation Center.
-Before that, Jesamyn spent her summers teaching for the Massachusetts Audubon Society.
+Before that, Jessamyn spent her summers teaching for the Massachusetts Audubon Society.
 In her spare time, she enjoys hiking, skiing and looking at flowers.

 Hanna Holcomb